odkr/sucgi/README.rst

-suCGI checks whether a CGI script is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the current process to the UID, the GID, and the groups of that user, cleans the environment, and then runs the script.
+suCGI checks whether a CGI script is owned by a regular user, sets the real and the effective UID, the real and the effective GID, and the supplementary groups of the current process to the UID, the GID, and the supplementary groups of that user, cleans up the environment, and then runs the script.

 Requirements
 ============

-suCGI should compile on any non-ancient Unix-like system.
+suCGI should work on any system compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension;

-More precisely, suCGI should compile on any operating system that is compatible with `4.4BSD`_ and compliant with `POSIX.1-2008`_, including the X/Open System Interface extension.
+any Unix-like system released since 2018 should meet those requirements.

 Installation